PerfectGym/developer/content/api/classes/userclasses.md

 # User classes

 User class represents fitness class conducted in your club.

-User classes share most of its data with [Classes][Classes], and holds additional properties specific to club user.
+{:toc}

 ## <a name="properties"></a>Class properties